What is the International Criminal Court?

-The ICC is not part of the United Nations, but the Court does have an agreement with the UN to assist it in its’ investigations and operating with safety.
+While it is not part of the United Nations (UN), the ICC has an agreement with the UN to assist it in its investigations and provide security in its operations.
+As an international mechanism for justice, the ICC operates independently alongside the UN.

-It will try individuals – not states — for what are considered to be among the most heinous crimes, when they occur in international or non-international armed conflict; genocide, crimes against humanity and war crimes.
+It prosecutes individuals – not States – for what are considered to be among the most heinous crimes, when they occur in international or non-international armed conflict as of 1 July 2002: genocide, crimes against humanity, war crimes.
+The Court also has jurisdiction over the crime of aggression as of 17 July 2018.

-The Court can exercise its jurisdiction (investigate and prosecute) for war crimes, crimes against humanity, and genocide if a situation where one or more of these crimes is:
+The ICC can exercise its jurisdiction (investigate and prosecute) over genocide, crimes against humanity, war crimes and the crime of aggression in a Situation where one or more of these crimes is:

-- Referred to the Prosecutor by a Sate Party (as is the case of Uganda and the DRC);
+- Referred to the ICC Prosecutor by a State Party (as is the case of Uganda and the Democratic Republic of the Congo);

-The ICC will prosecute those most responsible for the worst crimes.
+The ICC is a court that is complementary to national jurisdictions.
+It prosecutes those most responsible for the worst crimes when the State in question is either unwilling or unable to do so.
 It expects that other perpetrators of these crimes will be investigated and brought to trial by the national judicial system.
 In other words, the Court will prosecute those bearing most responsibility for these crimes, but the majority of those who committed the crimes need to be brought to justice by the local police and courts.

 Chambers – 18 Judges who preside over the Court and decide who is guilty and their sentence, and also determines who are victims.

 Office of the Prosecutor (OTP) – The Prosecutor, two Deputy Prosecutors (Deputy Prosecutor, Head of Investigations; Deputy Prosecutor, Head of Prosecutions).
-The OTP is responsible for investigating and prosecuting those most responsible for the crimes of genocide, crimes against humanity and war crimes.
+The OTP is responsible for investigating and prosecuting those most responsible for the crimes of genocide, crimes against humanity, war crimes and the crime of aggression.

-For more information about the International Criminal Court visit its website at http://www.icc-cpi.int/
+For more information about the ICC, visit its website: http://www.icc-cpi.int/.